The Wizard of Oz

 Families can talk about...

-Families can talk about elements of the classic movie that 70 years later can be found in contemporary films.
+Families can talk about elements of The Wizard of Oz that 70 years later can be found in contemporary films.
 What other popular movies follow a main hero and his supportive friends on an important journey?

 Discuss the way that the movie combines several genres.
 How does the change from black-and-white to color affect the movie's tone?

 How does the Scarecrow demonstrate his intelligence, the Tin Man his heart, and the Lion his courage?
 How does each one find what he needs within himself?

 |Cast:||Bert Lahr, Jack Haley, Judy Garland, Ray Bolger|

 |Topics:||Magic and fantasy|